How to Upgrade Your ATR 72 Carbon Brakes?

 The ATR 72 carbon brake issue is a problem now.
 ATR published a retrofit information letter in 2017, announcing the conversion to the new Meggitt or Safran brake as the solution to the obsolete Dunlop brake.

-What might have been a gradual phasing into the new brake was significantly accelerated due to the COVID-19 pandemic.
+What could have been a gradual phasing into the new brake was significantly accelerated due to the COVID-19 pandemic.
 The ATR 72 became a popular choice for freight because it could be converted quickly and cheaply for cargo.
-When regional air service resumed, the ATR 72 was one of the aircraft commonly used for passenger flights.
-The increased use of the ATR 72 resulted in high usage of the brakes.
+When regional air service resumed, the ATR 72 was also one of the aircraft commonly used for passenger flights.
+The increased use of the ATR 72 resulted in high usage of the brakes, speeding up the need for replacements.

 Whom Will It Affect?

-Any operator flying ATR 72 aircraft with older Dunlop brakes will have to switch to either Meggitt or Safran brakes.
-(If you are leasing an ATR aircraft, check your contract with the aircraft owner to determine whether you or the owner is responsible for upgrading the brakes.)
+Any operator flying ATR 72 aircraft with older Dunlop brakes will have to switch to either Meggitt or Safran brakes in the near future.
+If you are leasing an ATR aircraft, check your contract with the aircraft owner to determine whether you or the owner is responsible for upgrading the brakes.

 What are the Available Options for ATR 72 Carbon Brakes?